shevonnepolastre/minecraft-azure-lab/README.md

 - yaml-files - The actual yaml files.
 I did not want to put it in the .github/workflows so it wouldn't trigger a runner
 - .gitignore - Files to ignore

+## Installing Minecraft Server Steps

+Here are the [steps](https://github.com/shevonnepolastre/minecraft-azure-lab/blob/main/compute_install_steps.md) that I used to install Minecraft.